Behaviourism vs Constructivism: A Teacher's Guide to Two Big Ideas in EducationBehaviourism vs constructivism comparison in a primary school classroom

 It works for deeper retention.
 Knowledge built through discovery and application tends to stick longer than knowledge acquired through passive instruction.
 If you discovered that 3 + 4 = 4 + 3 by building patterns with blocks, you're unlikely to forget it.
 If you were told it once and tested the next day, you might pass that test but forget within weeks.

 Constructivism works less well for efficiency and breadth.
 Discovering everything is slow.
 You can't cover as much content.
 If you need children to learn a large body of knowledge in a limited time, behaviourist methods are faster.
 This is why most science curricula mix both.
-Children discover key concepts through investigation (constructivism) but learn factual content through instruction and practice (behaviourism).
+Children discover key concepts through investigation (constructivism) but learn factual content through instruction and practise (behaviourism).

 Both recognise that feedback accelerates learning.
 A behaviourist uses feedback as a consequence that shapes behaviour ("correct, well done").
 A constructivist uses it as information that helps you refine your model ("that's an interesting attempt, but let's think about why it didn't work").
 Same feature, different frame.